wieslawsoltes/Dock/docs/dock-dockablelocator.md

 ## Why registration is required

-Layouts persist the full dockable graph, so `DockSerializer` restores dockable instances directly from the serialized data. `DockableLocator` is for cases where you want to resolve dockables by id at runtime, such as navigation, tool activation, or custom lookup helpers.
+Layouts persist the full dockable graph, so an `IDockSerializer` restores dockable instances directly from the serialized data. `DockableLocator` is for cases where you want to resolve dockables by id at runtime, such as navigation, tool activation, or custom lookup helpers.

-`FactoryBase` exposes `GetDockable` as a thin wrapper around the dictionary and returns the object typed as `IDockable`.
+`FactoryBase` exposes `GetDockable<T>` as a thin wrapper around the dictionary and returns the object typed as `T`.

 ## Typical setup